4n4ru/CI_MS1_BodelschwingherHof/README.md

 ## Design

 ### Design Choices
+The webpage was designed with the feeling a customer might get while dining at the restaurant.
+It is calm, warm and inviting.
+Some of the imagery on the page has a round shape with a border to resemble food served on a plate.

 ### Colour
+For the colour sheme warm brown tones were chosen to match the images on the page and also the colour theme of the actual restaurant.

 ### Fonts
 Pinyon script with cursive as fallback for logo, favicon and quote